425 Lafayette St. Waterloo, IA 50703 phone: (319) 234-7589 email: email@example.com

 Have traveled in the past 14 days

-Water fountains will be available for filling bottles only, please bring your own clean water bottle.
+Water fountains will be available; please bring your own clean water bottle.

-Sanitizing stations and wipes will be provided to participants for their convenience
+Sanitizing stations and wipes are provided to participants for their convenience

-To ensure the safety of our participants and staff, staff will be following stringent personal safety and cleanliness protocols including regular hand washing, COVID survey, temperature check, wearing face masks (except while teaching) etc.
+To ensure the safety of our participants, staff will be following stringent personal safety and cleanliness protocols including regular hand washing, sanitizing frequent high touch areas, areas where staff and/or participants have been, etc.

 All protocols and rules have been instituted to ensure your health and safety - failure to follow YWCA protocols/rules will result in the termination of your participation in YWCA programming and No refunds will be issued for membership or class/lesson registration fees.

 Monday, Wednesday, and Thursday -- 8:00a.m. - 7:45p.m.

 Friday -- 8:00a.m. - 6:30p.m.